InteraactionGroup/InterAACtionBox/README.md

 ```

 ### Update Ubuntu with our ressources
-After these 2 steps you then need start Cubic and open the Ubuntu 20.04 iso with it.
+After these 2 steps you then need to start Cubic and open the Ubuntu 20.04 iso with it.
 You now have to copy/paste the folders contained in this repo at the root of the opened iso file system (cd ~ before copying if needed).
-Execute the Script/Final_script.sh (for now line by line is safer) to install all the dependencies of the project.
+Execute the Script/Final_script.sh (for now line by line is safer as there are some non automatic requests) to install all the dependencies of the project.

 ### 2) Materials